kunj-gandhi889/kunj-gandhi889/README.md

 - 👀 I’m interested in web development and problem solving and AI/ML
 - 🌱 I’m currently learning c++, python frameworks, data science tools, etc.
 - 💞️ I’m looking to collaborate on AI/ML projects and python projects in future
-- 📫 How to reach me : LinkedIn : https://www.linkedin.com/in/kunj-gandhi-b330911ba/, Insta : https://www.instagram.com/kunj_gandhi889/
+- 📫 How to reach me : LinkedIn : https://www.linkedin.com/in/kunj-gandhi-b330911ba/

 <!---
 kunj-gandhi889/kunj-gandhi889 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.